devlocalhost/sysmon/README.md

 Example: `./sysmon once OPTION` which can be **ONLY** mem, cpu or load

+## bug/suggestion/correction
+please open a issue, including traceback and a screenshot if you found a bug

+if you want to suggest a new feature, or if you found something that is not correct (for example, incorrect cpu temperature or ram) feel free to open an issue

 ## notes
 You might **NOT** be able to view the temperature, or the temperature might **NOT** be accurate, since sysmon reads `/sys/class/thermal/thermal_zone0/temp` or `/sys/class/hwmon/hwmon1/temp1_input` to get the temperature. **You will NOT see the temperature if you have an AMD cpu**